METEO 3 Lesson 12 Images

 Text description of the long-term average sea-surface temperatures in the North Atlantic Ocean from June to November image.

-The image is a map displaying sea surface temperature (SST) patterns across the North Atlantic Ocean and parts of the adjacent continents.
-Color gradients range from deep blue, indicating cooler temperatures, to dark red, representing warmer temperatures.
-Contour lines and temperature labels are overlaid to denote specific temperature zones.
-The map highlights warm temperatures in the Caribbean and Gulf of Mexico with colors transitioning from orange to red.
-Cooler temperatures are represented in the North Atlantic with shades of blue and purple.
-Surrounding landmasses, including parts of North and South America, Africa, and Europe, are outlined in black and filled in white.
-A color scale at the bottom of the map indicates temperature values from 19°C to 29°C.
+The image is a map showing sea surface temperature (SST) patterns across the North Atlantic Ocean and portions of the surrounding continents.
+A color gradient ranges from deep purples, indicating cooler temperatures, to dark red, representing warmer temperatures.
+Contour lines and temperature labels are overlaid to identify specific temperature zones.
+The map highlights warm waters in the Caribbean and the Gulf of Mexico, while cooler temperatures appear in the North Atlantic in shades of blue and purple.

 figure showing typical breeding grounds for tropical cyclones